Digital Nomad Tax

 If you earn professional income abroad, the foreign country can tax this income.
 Therefore, Portugal will exempt this income.

-Passive income like dividends, interests and capital gains on financial assets are exempt from income tax if they are from foreign source.
+Passive income like dividends and interests are exempt from income tax if they are from foreign source.

 In this respect, you should know that if you receive income from a country that is on Portugal’s blacklist (e.g. Cayman Islands) the exemption does not apply.